PopoLeKok0/eHotels/README.md

 # e-Hotels Application

-A web-based hotel booking system based on Deliverable 1 by Mouad Ben lahbib (300259705) and Xinyuan Zhou (300233463).
+A web-based hotel booking system based on Deliverable 1 by Mouad Ben lahbib (300259705).

 ## Features